What Metal Turns Skin Green – How to Avoid It?

 How to Treat Green Neck from Chain

-However, the best way to avoid this coloration is to follow the instructions mentioned above.
+However, in order to avoid this coloration is to follow the instructions mentioned above.

 What Should You Do?

 First step is to know whether you skin is sensitive towards copper/sterling silver or not.
 If it is, then the best way is to avoid these metals and any other metals that contain these.
 If you don’t have sensitivity, then follow the things to avoid for not getting green or black skin.
-These are already mentioned above.
+Common ones are mentioned above.

 FAQ’s about Jewelry Turning Skin Green